Punderthings/fossfoundation/_pages/resources.md

 Sustainability is about maintaining a healthy open source ecosystem for individuals, projects, and software users alike.
 The word "sustainable" means so many different things, and this space is evolving quickly with new research, funding, and governance models.

-Start with a [curated list of sustainability research papers, practical how-tos, and financial hosting examples](https://www.zotero.org/groups/5030713/foss-sustainability/items) and more.
+Shane has a [curated list of sustainability research papers, practical how-tos, and financial hosting examples](https://www.zotero.org/groups/5030713/foss-sustainability/items) and more.

 ## Research